Fort Good Hope: Transportation

 The only all season access is by air, Fort Good Hope Airport, with flights operated by North-Wright Airways from Inuvik, Norman Wells and Colville Lake.
 All flights are non-scheduled passenger service.
 The old airport runway is now Old Airport Road.
 The community can be accessed in summer using the Mackenzie River.
 There is no passenger service and the route is primarily used by the Northern Transportation Company for the summer sealift.
 Winter access is possible via a winter road from Wrigley located further south.
 The NWT government is seeking federal funding to help extend the Mackenzie Highway from Wrigley to Tsiigehtchic, where it would connect with the Dempster Highway, as of winter 2014 at least eight major river crossings are in place for the new road, some of which are in use as winter crossings.

 First Nations

-Fort Good Hope is represented by the K’asho Go’tine Community Council and belong to the Sahtu Dene Council.
+Fort Good Hope is represented by the K’ahsho Got’ine Community Council and belong to the Sahtu Dene Council.
 Through the council they are in negotiations with the Government of Canada for a land claims settlement.